Computer & Internet use

 • Use of Internet chat programs

-Any violations or inappropriate use of the library computer systems or the internet will result in loss of computer use and or library privileges, and possible removal from the library premises.
-Authorities will be notified if child pornography is found on a public computer.
+Any violations or inappropriate use of the library computer systems or the Internet will result in

 Staff assistance